Tahakom-TDAL/AICITY2023_O-TDAL/README.md

 ### Installation

-This installation step is needed for training ..
+Completing this installation step is necessary for the training process.

 1. Download **slowfast.yml** into your local device, then create a conda environment